scottnonnenberg/suncsv/README.md

 ## Some thoughts on next steps:

-* generate it in a more friendly way for spreadsheets
+* Generate it in a more friendly way for spreadsheets

   * sunrise and sunset on the same row
   * complete times included along with separated date and time

-* add some stuff for equinoxes/solstices/more? http://www.archaeoastronomy.com/2014.html
+* Add some stuff for equinoxes/solstices/more? http://www.archaeoastronomy.com/2014.html
+* We don't always honor start/end dates perfectly if generating events for another timezone

 ## License